erensezener/academic_blog/_posts/2014-03-23-my-notes-on-fooled-by-randomness.markdown

+---
+layout: post
+title: "My Notes on Fooled by Randomness"
+date: 2014-03-23 14:50
+categories: books
+---

 I enjoyed reading the book.
 Altough most concepts were not new to me, Taleb offers some refreshing insights.

+Main argument of the book is that most things in life are random.
+However, people don't see the randomness and find causal connections.

 Below, I list some of my notes from the book.